ronnyli/reddit-check/NOTES2SELF.md

     - https://blog.codinghorror.com/discussions-flat-or-threaded/
 1. Show inbox when/if someone responds to your post
     - actually not recommended by Joel
-1. Clear cache for current URL if user makes a post
+1. Clear cache for current URL if user makes a post or comment
     - so they can see it in browser action window
 1. Show users involved for a given URL and allow to add to friends list
     - connect with similar ppl